Kylie: La La La: Development

 Over 200 pictures of Minogue had been published in the book, from her childhood days to her adult days.
 In the book, she stated that the photos are a "direct line from me to you [her fans]".
-According to her, she said "I've been involved in good, bad and ugly pictures and they all have their place.
+According to her, she said "I've been involved in good, bad and ugly pictures, and they all have their place.
 Some will stand the test of time.
-Others just satisfy a superficial and passing space in a newspaper or magazine but they are all powerful."
+Others just satisfy a superficial and passing space in a newspaper or magazine, but they are all powerful."
 Originally, the book was intended to be a picture book, featuring pictures of Minogue in her "photographs and various pictorial images", mostly relating to fashion and style.

 However, she decided that it would have been better to add text to the book, saying "I decided that the pictures would benefit from some text to give them another aspect, shed some light on how they came to be or purely historical aside."
 With the sketches of her costumes for her tour, she said she had to find them in "endless boxes" to find them.
 Minogue also stated she didn't want this to be a "life story" saying "I was adamant that I didn't want this to become a life story, though it has become a biographical in content.
 I'm not ready for the whole shebang.
 I have long successfully avoided the almost inevitable autobiography."

 The reason why she didn't want to reveal everything in the book was because she wanted to keep most of the things in her life private.
 La La La is currently the only biography book Minogue has written.
-She stated that ever picture in the book shows an emotion and a story.
+She stated that every picture in the book shows an emotion and a story.